replit/kaboom/doc/26-add-level.md

 ], {
   ```

 Each symbol we use can be mapped to a character.
-In our code, our chacaters will be our bean sprite, the spike, grass and the two coins.
+In our code, our chacaters will be our bean sprite, the spike, grass, and the two coins.

-Next, we want to add the size of each grass block in our level and to define the position of the top left block.
+Now we'll add the size of each grass block in our level and define the position of the top left block:

   ```javascript